lmeinen/lmeinen.github.io/README.md

 **Backend Engineer** @ [Ubique Innovation AG](https://www.ubique.ch/) _(Mar 2021 - May 2025)_ <br>
 App-development company responsible for many well-known mobile applications, such as MeteoSwiss, CovidCertificate, or EchoSOS.
   - Design, implementation, and maintenance of backend systems, including databases and APIs of mobile and web applications
-  - Contribution to the full development lifecycle of various widely-used mobile applications such as MeteoSwiss, CovidCertificate, EchoSOS, the new Post Preview app, and a new E-ID (Heidi Universe, <i>Sprind</i> innovation project) wallet
+  - Contribution to the full development lifecycle of various widely-used mobile applications such as MeteoSwiss, CovidCertificate, the new Post Preview app, and a new E-ID (Heidi Universe, <i>Sprind</i> innovation project) wallet
-  - Communication and coordination with other teams
   - Responsible for an extensive technological migration of the MeteoSwiss backend, ensuring the compatibility and stability of the entire system
-  - Significant contribution to the development of the new Post Preview app over the course of nine months
-  - **_Technologies used:_** Java, Spring Boot, Maven, Kafka, Kubernetes.
+  - **_Technologies used:_** Java, Spring Boot, Kafka, Kubernetes.
 <br><br>

 ## Additional Experience

+**Game Developer** @ [Game Programming Laboratory](https://gtc.inf.ethz.ch/education/game-programming-laboratory.html) _(Mar 2023 - May 2023)_ <br>
+Built the game [Hammer Time!](https://lonely-hermit.itch.io/hammertime) as part of a semester project at [ETH Zurich](https://ethz.ch).
+  - Refactored the project's codebase to leverage the MonoGame framework's built-in gameloop mechanics and ensure consistent code-style
+  - As one of two programmers, added a multitude of features and bug fixes, including collision detection, dynamic map behavior, and intuitive controller usage
+  - Coordinated tasks and communication within the team
+  - **Technologies used:** C#, MonoGame

 **Teaching Assistant** @ [ETH Zurich](https://ethz.ch/) _(Feb 2019 - Jul 2019, Feb 2020 - Dec 2020)_ <br>
-Teaching assistance in bachelor-level courses Parallel Programming and Systems Programming.
+Teaching assistance in bachelor-level courses **Parallel Programming** and **Systems Programming**.
   - Correcting weekly exercises
   - Preparing and teaching weekly exercise sessions
   - Preparing and teaching a 5-day exam preparation workshop, including script, exercises, and slides